strata-mvc/strata/docs/models.md

 This is useful when you want to take user-submitted information, validate the data and save the info as custom post types with additional business logic applied to and implied from the saved information.

-Here is a lengthy, but complete, exemple of how attributes and the FormHelper can be implemented in a Model:
+Here is a lengthy, but complete, example of how attributes and the FormHelper can be implemented in a Model:

 ~~~ php
 <?php